 Fostering Perseverance and Motivation in Your Child

-“It’s not that I’m so smart, it’s just that I stay with problems longer.”
+“It’s not that I’m so smart, it’s just that I stay with problems longer.” – Albert Einstein

 Encouragement entails using descriptive words.

-“I know subtracting fractions feels challenging right now but I don’t want you to give up.
+“I know subtracting fractions feels challenging right now, but I don’t want you to give up.
 I know you can do it!
 Do you remember a few months ago when you thought long division was too difficult?
 Now, it feels easy for you, right?
 It must feel good to know you worked so hard and now you are a pro at it!
 Fractions are the same thing.
 I’m really proud of you because I know you are going to become really good at fractions too!”

 Encouragement has a bigger effect than praise on a child’s motivation and willingness to persevere.
-By developing a mindset to have goals and to persevere, students will have the tools they need to be successful in life.
+By developing a mindset for goal setting and ultimately cultivating an attitude to preserve in order to achieve those goals, students will have the tools they need to be successful in life.